usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-users/set-quotas.rst

 	UFORGE_SCAN_OVERLAY_MAX_SIZE=10737418240

+.. _set-quota-size:

 Setting a Quota for Disk Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can set a limit to the disk space a user can use.
 Disk space usage includes: mysoftware uploads, bootscripts, images generations, scans etc.

-The option --type must be set to diskusage
+The option ``--type`` must be set to diskusage
-The option --limit determines the quota in bytes.
+The option ``--limit`` determines the quota in bytes.
 For disk usage, the quota is expressed in bytes.
 For example to set the disk space quota a user can use to 10Gb per month::

 	uforge user quota modify --user $ADMIN --account user --type diskusage --limit 10737418240 --password $PASS